 To set the name of multiple artboards in one step:

-- Edit a text file with the names of the artboard, with each name in a separate line
+- In a text editor, edit a text file with the names of the artboard, with each name in a separate line

-- Select and copy the names to the clipboard.
+- Select and copy the names to the clipboard, and switch to VectorStyler.

-- Select the artboards in the panel, and press Command+V to paste the names from the cliboard as artboard names.
+- Select the artboards in the panel, and press Command+V to paste the names from the clipboard as artboard names.

-- The selected artboard names can be copied to the cliboard as text, by pressing Command+C.
+- The selected artboard names can be copied to the clipboard as text, by pressing Command+C.

 The following commands are accessible from the panel menu: